📅 Last Updated: March 13, 2026 | New startups added weekly

 The era of answering every phone call is long gone.
 A staggering 87% of Americans regularly refuse to pick up calls from numbers they don’t recognize.
 This statistic highlights the first major hurdle for cold callers: simply getting someone to answer.

-The primary driver of this behavior is fear of scams and robocalls.
+The primary driver is fear of scams and robocalls.
 With the FTC reporting billions of robocalls annually, people have learned to be cautious about unknown numbers.
 For sales teams, this means higher call volume requirements and the need for strategies like local presence dialing to increase answer rates.

 2. 80% of Cold Calls End Up in Voicemail

 With 80% of cold calls going to voicemail, reaching decision-makers directly has become increasingly difficult.
-The challenge doesn’t end there—B2B voicemail response rates hover below 5%, meaning only a tiny fraction of messages generate callbacks.
+B2B voicemail response rates hover below 5%, meaning only a tiny fraction of messages generate callbacks.

-This statistic underscores the importance of having compelling voicemail scripts and multi-channel outreach strategies.
-Combining cold calls with cold email outreach often yields better results than relying on calls alone.
+This underscores the importance of compelling voicemail scripts and multi-channel outreach strategies.
+Combining cold calls with cold email outreach often yields significantly better results than relying on calls alone.

 3. 40% of B2B Sales Reps Feel Unready for Calls

 Research reveals that 40% of B2B sales representatives feel unprepared when making cold calls.
-This lack of preparation stems from insufficient product knowledge, inadequate prospect research, or poor training on handling objections.
+This stems from insufficient product knowledge, inadequate prospect research, or poor objection-handling training.

 4. 93% of Successful Leads Reached on the 6th Attempt

-Persistence pays dividends in cold calling.
-An eye-opening statistic shows that 93% of leads that eventually convert are contacted on the sixth attempt or later.
-Most sales representatives give up far earlier, missing out on the vast majority of potential conversions.
+Persistence pays dividends.
+Research analyzing 10 million calls found that 93% of leads that eventually convert are contacted on the sixth attempt or later.
+Most sales reps give up far earlier, missing the vast majority of potential conversions.

 This data point emphasizes the critical importance of systematic follow-up.
-Implementing a structured cadence that includes multiple touchpoints over several weeks dramatically increases your chances of success.
+A structured cadence that includes multiple touchpoints over several weeks dramatically increases your chances of success.

 5. Reps Spend 15% of Their Time Leaving Messages